mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-04-Spatial-Data-In-R-sp.md

         - To get the CRS: projection(x)
         - To transform CRS: projectRaster(x)

-We can use the generic plot function in R to produce a quick plot add axes as well-axes option puts box around region
+We can use the generic plot function in R to produce a quick plot as wellas add axes - axes option puts box around region
 ```r
 plot(StreamGages, axes=TRUE, col='blue')
 ```